Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 I do not own an AMD approved JTAG programmer.

-So, traditionally speaking, the Segger JLink is suited to debugging embedded CPU's let them be standalone or in a Zynq rather than configuring an FPGA.
+So, traditionally speaking, the Segger JLink is used to debugging embedded CPU's let them be standalone or in a Zynq rather than configuring an FPGA.
 That being said, all we need to do is use JTAG to shift in a bitstream to the CLLs and technically speaking and programmable device with 4 sufficently fast GPIOs can be used as a JTAG programmer.

 Additionally, the Jlink is well supported by OpenOCD, the JLink's libraries are open source, and I happened to own one.

+{{< alert icon="circle-info" >}}
-( I could also have used an USB Blaster, which since this is considered to be a quartus tool would have been hillarious. )
+Note : I could also have used an USB Blaster, which considereing it is litterally an Altera tool would have made it hillarious.
+{{< /alert >}}
 {{< figure
     src="segger_jlink_conn.svg"
     alt="very nice 20 pin segger jlink pinnout interface documentation"